JHGarrett/Loading-Animation/README.md

 # About

-A smiple loading animation that will be implemented with Swift for iOS development.
+A simple loading animation that will be implemented with Swift for iOS development.

 # Demo